nestordemeure/GPTranslate/readme.md

 ## Potential improvements

-* create an html book format and reuse it in the epub book
+* create an `html` book format and reuse it in the epub book
+* clean up the `translate` function and logic
+* pass path to translation constructor that can be used for a reload of a partial translation

 * add ways to pause the translation process and restart it later (important for manual translation as one will not translate a book in a continuous run)